adarshaherle/jobexecutor/design.md

 The service is built with a simple, robust design:

 -  **In-Memory Store**: A global map (protected by a mutex) tracks active jobs, ensuring efficient access and updates.
 The mutex prevents race conditions when modifying job states, allowing safe concurrent execution.
--  **Job Submission**: Accepts commands and assigns a unique Job ID, initiating the job lifecycle from Queued to completion.
-Before starting, the service checks if a job with the same ID is already running, ensuring job uniqueness and preventing duplicate executions.
+-  **Job Submission**: Accepts commands and assigns a unique Job ID.
+The server attempts to launch the specified command immediately, returning either a valid Job ID for a running job or an error describing why the job failed to start.
 -  **Asynchronous Execution**: Jobs are dispatched to worker goroutines that execute the command and capture output.
--  **State Transitions**: Jobs move from Queued to Running, then to Completed, Failed, or Canceled.
+-  **State Transitions**: Jobs immediately enter the Running state and subsequently transition to Completed, Failed, or Cancelled.
 -  **Locking**: A global mutex protects shared job state, ensuring thread-safe updates.
 Each job operation (submission, status update, termination) acquires the lock before modifying the in-memory store, preventing race conditions and maintaining consistency.

 ## Architecture